-Emergency Services : Police Overview of Lead Organisations Sussex Police covers the whole of East and West Sussex.
+Emergency Services: Police Overview of Lead Organisations Sussex Police covers the whole of East and West Sussex.
 The Sussex Police & Crime Commissioner is responsible for policing and crime across both counties.

 Main Sources of Information Sussex Police & Crime Plan 2013/17 Sussex Police Station Review Sussex Police Estates Strategy 2013-18 East Sussex Joint Strategic Needs & Assets Assessment 2016 - Area Summary for Lewes District Existing and Planned Provision The Sussex Police Headquarters is located in Lewes town and there are police stations at Lewes, Newhaven, Peacehaven and Seaford.
-There are no capital plans to increase police estate within the District, although there are proposals to rationalise the Police HQ in Lewes town through the redevelopment and possible long-term disposal of the site.
-The Lewes District Community Safety Partnership is made up of statutory and non-statutory organisations required by the Crime and Disorder Act 1998 to work together to reduce crime and disorder for the benefit of the community.
-Its Action Plan for 2016/7 seeks to tackle the priorities set out in the East Sussex Safer Communities Plan.
-Funding Sources Central Government (Revenue Support Grant and Home Office Grant), Police Precept from Council Tax, and the Community Safety Grant.
+There are no capital plans to increase police estate within the District.
+The Lewes District Community Safety Partnership is made up of statutory and non-statutory organisations required by the Crime and Disorder Act 1998 to work together to reduce crime and disorder for the benefit of the community Funding Sources Central Government (Revenue Support Grant and Home Office Grant), Police Precept from Council Tax, the Community Safety Grant.
 Key Issues The District's crime rate has been falling in recent years and there were 36 crimes recorded per 1000 residents in 2016.
 This figure is significantly lower than the figures for both East Sussex and England & Wales.
 Section 17 of the Crime and Disorder Act 1998 requires all local authorities to exercise their functions with due regard to their likely effect on crime and disorder, and to do all they reasonably can to prevent crime and disorder.
 Planning has a key role in ensuring the creation of well-designed places where people feel safe and secure and where crime, or the fear of crime, does not undermine the quality of life or community cohesion.
 Summary/Role of Local Plan and IDP Sussex Police has not identified any specific issues in relation to policing as a consequence of the Local Plan proposals.
 However, designing out crime and designing in community safety should be central to the planning and delivery of all new development in order to contribute to the creation of safe, sustainable communities.